.NET Best Practices: Architecture & Design Patterns

 Most developers are not naturally skilled as graphic designers.
 This recognition has led to the development of design patterns that enable developers to concentrate on coding the application's behavior while allowing graphic designers to create compelling user interfaces.
 The cornerstone among these patterns is known as Model-View-Whatever (MVW), with Whatever being adaptable based on the specific technology in use.
 Grasping the MVW pattern is crucial, as it forms the foundation for developing both Windows and web applications.

-• Model-View-Controller: An ancient pattern back in fashion.
+• Model-View-Controller: An ancient pattern back in fashion

-• ASP.NET MVC - an introduction.
+• The ASP.NET MVC Pattern

-• Command: Encapsulate behavior in objects.
+• Command: Encapsulate behavior in objects

-• Implementing commands using closures.
+• Implementing commands using closures

 Reactive Programming